lrjsec/lrjsec.github.io/_posts/2025-02-28-SilverPlatter.md

 > CeWL (Custom Word List generator) is a ruby app which spiders a given URL, up to a specified depth, and returns a list of words which can then be used for password crackers such as John the Ripper.
 Optionally, CeWL can follow external links.

 Now that's cool! (no pun intended lol)
-Let's output the contents to a .txt file and try brute forcing with it!
+Let's output the contents to a `.txt` file and try brute forcing with it!

 ```bash
 ┌──(kali㉿kali)-[~]
 └─$ cewl 10.10.199.249 > silverpass.txt
 ```

-A lot of you are familiar with burp suite, but 99% you (like me) do not have the pro version, so we are limited in speed.
-If you have not checked out caido I highly recommend it.
+A lot of you are familiar with burp suite, but 99% of you (like me) do not have the pro version, so we are limited in speed.
+If you have not checked out [Caido](https://caido.io/) I highly recommend it.
 It's slick and best of all it won't limit you!
 And did I mention free?

 Let's intercept some traffic and try brute forcing with our new list!
 Go ahead and turn it on and type in a random password with the username we found.